elliotwms/fakediscord/README.md

 * Any token value will pass authentication (`Bot {token}`)
 * If the token matches one specified in the config then the relevant user will be authenticated
 * Otherwise, a user will be generated with the token value as the username
+* For testing purposes, all users are assumed to be in all guilds

 ### Interactions